lavkannan/gpa-calculator/README.md

 # GPA Calculator
-A Chrome extension to calculate GPA.
+A Chrome extension to calculate GPA (with web scraping).

 Installation
 -----